McGill Timber Structures Group

 Nahom received his B.S. in Civil Engineering from Addis Ababa University in 2017 with high honors, followed by dual M.S. degrees in Structural Engineering and Computational Physics from the same institution.
 His research at McGill-TSG focuses on the risk-based wind design of tall mass-timber buildings, under the supervision of Professor Matiyas Bezabeh.

-Research: Risk-based wind design of tall mass-timber buildings
+PhD research: Risk-based wind design of tall mass-timber buildings

 Supervisor: Professor Matiyas Bezabeh